ethereum/portal-website/pages/concepts/execution-clients.md

-The Portal Network is a new foundation for Ethereum execution client architecture that fundamentally fixes many inherent limitations imposed by the original DevP2P based architecture.
+The Portal Network is a new foundation for Ethereum execution client architecture that fundamentally fixes many inherent limitations imposed by the original DevP2P-based architecture.
 Here we explore what those limitations are, how the Portal Network solves them, and what the resulting execution client looks like when built off of this new architecture.